UiL-OTS-labs/jspsych-spr-mw/README.md

 The **id** (which you assign in `stimulus.js`) of the stimulus identifies 1 specific stimulus from your list.
 It is typically 1 to n, where n is the number of items in your list.
+(Note that an item will appear in several conditions, or item types.
+For instance in the template, the item with id 1 appears in the passive condition in list 1, and in the passive condition in list 2).

 The **item_type** is added to the output, also defined by you in `stimuli.js`.
 In contrast the item_type of the fixation cross is always ```FIX_CROSS```.